henryossinger/Active-Directory/README.md

 <h2>3.
 Installing Active Directory on the DC</h2>

 Open server manager on the DC (comes default on Windows Server).
 Head to add roles and features too add Windows Domain Controller.
 From here we head to the flag in the top right to continue configuring the domain.
 The domain I set is testdomain.com, this is private so it can be set to anything.
 After going through the installation process the VM must be restarted.
-Now that it is a domain controller, we must login with the context of the domain (FQD).
+Now that it is a domain controller, we must login with the context of the domain (FQDN).
 </p>
 <br />